sap-tutorials/sap-build-process-automation/tutorials/spa-run-process-automation-decision/spa-run-process-automation-decision.md

     <!-- border -->![Visibility Scenarios](016.png)

-2. Click on the icon on the top right corner to navigate to the dashboard.
+2. Select the **Sales Order Visibility Scenario** and click on the icon on the top right corner to navigate to the dashboard.

     <!-- border -->![Dashboard link](017.png)